ktbarrett/ktbarrett.github.io/_posts/2021-09-27-structured-programming.md

 }()  // call it
 ```

-Though I suspect that this is considered sufficient, and there no interest in new keywords.
+Though I suspect that this is considered sufficient and there no interest in new keywords in C++.
 It's something to think about for other languages that don't support anonymous functions,
 or if anonymous functions are more syntactically noisy.